The Try Guys: Independent studio (2018–2023)

+Fulmer's removal (September 2022)

 On September 27, 2022, the Try Guys announced that Fulmer would no longer be working with the group following an internal review regarding Fulmer having an extramarital affair with an employee.
+In their official statement on YouTube, the group stated they had been informed on Labor Day weekend of Fulmer having public displays of affection with someone who was not his wife.
+They stated they confronted Fulmer about the allegations, which he confirmed.
+After an HR investigation, Fulmer's removal was finalized.

 On October 3, 2022, the Try Guys announced that Fulmer would be removed from upcoming videos except in several sponsored videos, "ostensibly due to contractual obligations".
 Zoë Aiko Sonnenberg, writing for Slate, analyzed that beyond the Try Guys' comedy "shtick", their brand promises the "performance of authenticity" with personas as "good guys".
 Sonnenberg wrote, "to this end, all four of the Try Guys are very publicly partnered, and those partners have become famous themselves. [...]
 The Try Guys had to act quickly when Ned's character as a devoted husband and father fell apart and breached an essential contract with the audience."

+Streaming service (2024–present)

+In May 2024, the Try Guys launched a boutique subscription streaming service called 2ndTry TV.
+The Hollywood Reporter commented that the group is not leaving "YouTube altogether" as they plan "to lean on it as a marketing tool for 2nd Try, to encourage viewers to give their own platform a chance" with hopes that their own platform will be more "sustainable".
+They also announced that it was Yang's final season on their flagship show as he was stepping away to focus on other creative endeavors.